 5. Teeth protrude from mouth

 Similar species include: the shortfin mako (Isurus oxyrinchus), the blue shark (Prionace glauca), the white shark (Carcharodon carcharias), and the porbeagle (Lamna nasus).
-The longfin mako has proportionally longer fins than the shortfin mako and a larger eye.
-The blue shark lacks a strong caudal keel and a lunate caudal fin that are present in the longfin mako.
-The white shark has a snout that is less narrow and serrated triangular teeth.
-The porbeagle has small secondary caudal keels on its caudal fin.
-Also, the teeth of the porbeagle have lateral cusplets that are not present in the longfin mako.
+The longfin mako has proportionally larger fins and eyes than the shortfin mako.
+The blue shark lacks a strong caudal keel and a lunate caudal fin that are present in Isurus paucus.
+The white shark has a snout that is less narrow sporting serrated triangular teeth.
+The porbeagle’s caudal fin has small secondary caudal keels and teeth have lateral cusplets that are not present in the longfin mako (Compagno, 2001; Castro, 2010).

-The denticles are densely distributed.
-The posterior margin is slightly “W” shaped.
-The denticles have 3 – 7 crests, and are ellipse-shaped with a longer vertical than horizontal width.
+Denticles are packed posterior margin is slightly “W” shaped.
+The denticles have 3 – 7 crests and are ellipse-shaped with a longer vertical than horizontal width (Castro, 2010).

 Size, Age, and Growth

-There is not much data on the food habits of the longfin mako, but it presumably feeds on schooling fishes and pelagic cephalopods.
+There is not much data on the food habits of the longfin mako, but it presumably feeds on schooling fishes and pelagic cephalopods (Compagno, 2001; Castro, 2010).

 Larger sharks may feed upon juvenile longfin makos.
 Adult longfin makos likely fall prey only to humans.